wso2/docs-is/en/docs/learn/configuring-a-read-write-active-directory-user-store.md

 </table>
 </thead>

-Following are the minimum user store properties that are need to be provided to configure Read-only LDAP user store manager.
+Following are the minimum user store properties that are needed to be provided to configure Read-only LDAP user store manager.

 <table>